 Did you know that May has officially been “Mental Health Awareness Month” in the United States since 1949?
-Yeah, me neither.
+Yeah, me either.
 I find that both terribly sad and wildly exciting.
-Sad because something so important took 70+ years to gain attention, exciting because finally, mental health is getting the spotlight and voice it deserves.
+Sad because something so important took 70+ years to gain attention, and exciting because finally, mental health awareness is getting the spotlight and voice it deserves.

 This is My Story: